 Structural integrity or strength is the other aspect of mechanical design.
-Material property and mechanism design are the key influencers of the structural integrity.
-In order to maximise the system's movability, they need to utilise materials with high strength to weight ratio.
-Light metals alloys like Aluminium have been widely used in many designs like HAL-3 \cite{Young2017, Kawamoto2005}.
-Titanium has a 67\% better strength to weight ratio than Aluminium \cite{Youssef2014}.
+Material property and mechanism design are the key influencers of structural integrity.
+They must utilise materials with a high strength-to-weight ratio to maximise the system's movability.
+Light metal alloys like Aluminium have been widely used in many designs like HAL-3 \cite{Young2017}.
+Titanium has a 67\% better strength-to-weight ratio than Aluminium \cite{Youssef2014}.
 Fibre-reinforced composites have gotten popular in recent years due to their high strength, lightweight, and ability to shape different designs \cite{Asbeck2013,Kim2019a}.
-However, they cannot perform efficiently compression and connection strength.
+However, they cannot efficiently perform compression and connection strength.

-The most common exo designs are rigid robotic mechanisms designed around the human body.
-They connect to the user's limbs and help them with parallel to their muscles and joints.
+\looseness=-1 The most common exoskeleton designs are rigid robotic mechanisms designed around the human body.
+They connect to the user's limbs and help them parallel to their muscles and joints.
 PKAExo \cite{Li2018}, H-PULSE \cite{Grazi2020a}, BLEEX \cite{Zoss2006}, RoboKnee \cite{Pratt2004} and HAL \cite{Sankai2010b} are examples of a rigid design.
-Their downsides are the added bulk and weight, which may undermine the ease of application and increases the energy consumption.
-For lower limb's devices, more actuation energy is required by moving the mass towards the foot and ankle \cite{Browning}.
-For example, adding 4Kg mass to the centre of mass of a person will increase their metabolic cost by 7.6\%, whereas this number can rise to 34\% if the mass moves towards the feet \cite{Asbeck2013}.
+Their downsides are the added bulk and weight, which may undermine the ease of application and increases energy consumption.
+For lower limb devices, more actuation energy is required by moving the mass towards the foot and ankle \cite{Browning}.
+For example, adding 4 kg mass to the centre of mass of a person will increase their metabolic cost by 7.6\%, whereas this number can rise to 34\% if the mass moves towards the feet \cite{Asbeck2013}.
 One possible approach to prevent this added mass is to use passive systems that store and release kinetic energy in elastic parts \cite{Collins2015,Grabowski2009,Li2018}.